rmurdock41/Project5-Vulkan-Grass-Rendering/README.md

 #### GPU Physics Simulation - Recovery Force

 Recovery force is calculated as `recovery = (iv2 - v2) * stiffness`, where `iv2 = v0 + up * height` is the initial position of v2 when the blade is upright.
-The force magnitude is controlled by the stiffness coefficient—higher stiffness produces stronger recovery force and stiffer blades.
+The force magnitude is controlled by the stiffness coefficient - higher stiffness produces stronger recovery force and stiffer blades.

 #### GPU Physics Simulation - Wind Force